Skip to main content

 Furthermore, zinc possesses potent anti-inflammatory and antioxidant properties, helping to protect the hair follicle from oxidative stress, a known contributor to hair aging and loss.
 It also has a modulatory effect on the immune system, which is particularly relevant in conditions like alopecia areata.

-Long-term outcomes of correcting a are twofold.
+Long-term outcomes of correcting a zinc deficiency are twofold.
 First, it restores the integrity of the hair shaft itself, leading to a noticeable improvement in hair strength and texture.
 Second, by stabilizing the hair cycle and reducing follicular inflammation, it creates a healthier scalp environment that is more conducive to sustained growth.
 Monitoring is important, as excessive zinc intake can interfere with the absorption of other essential minerals, particularly copper, highlighting the need for a balanced, clinically guided approach.

 The following table outlines the primary functions and hormonal interactions of key micronutrients for hair health.